-You want your dog to be comfortable; therefore, the doghouse or kennel must be big enough, yet not too roomy as it has to seem like a den to him.
-If your dog will be restricted for any length of time you also need to ensure that he is able to get plenty of exercise even while restrained as an un-exercised dog is sure to develop some kind of behavioural problem.
+You want your dog to be comfortable.
+Therefore, the doghouse or kennel must be big enough, yet not too roomy, as it has to seem like a den to them.
+If your dog will be restricted for any length of time, you also need to ensure that they are able to get plenty of exercise even while restrained, as an un-exercised dog is sure to develop some kind of behavioural problem.

-First of all, let's look at the different reasons that you may need to invest in an outdoor dog kennel and run.
-Obviously, if you work and there is no one at home during the day, you may need to find a place for your pet to stay.
-Not everyone is happy leaving their dog inside while they are away, and I have seen, first hand, havoc wreaked on a home when a bored dog was left alone.
+Let's look at the different reasons that you may need to invest in an outdoor dog kennel and run.
+Obviously, if you work, and there is no one at home during the day, you may need to find a place for your pet to stay.
+Not everyone is happy leaving their dog inside while they are away.
+I have seen first-hand the havoc that can be wreaked on a home when a bored dog is left alone.

-Some people are content to just let their dog out of the house, and that is perfectly fine of course if you have a decent sized yard and it's secure so that your dog can't escape, and other dogs can't get into your yard.
-Even so, you will still need a place for your dog to rest, and you will need to ensure that he can find shelter from either rain, cold or excess heat and sun.
+Some people are content to just let their dog out of the house, and that is perfectly fine if you have a decent-sized yard and it's secure enough that your dog can't escape and other dogs can't get into your yard.
+Even so, you will still need a place for your dog to rest, and you will need to ensure that they can find shelter from rain, cold and excess heat and sun.

-Alternatively, you can invest in a nice secure outdoor dog pen, or run.
-Most times, we have made these ourselves by constructing a kennel and then enclosing that with heavy wire mesh, leaving plenty of room for the dog to run around and get some exercise.
+Alternatively, you can invest in a nice, secure outdoor dog pen, or run.
+I have made these myself by constructing a kennel and then enclosing that with heavy wire mesh, leaving plenty of room for the dog to run around and get some exercise.

-Other times when you may be happy that you have a place for your dog is, for example, if you have guests over that aren't fond of dogs, or they have small children who are scared of dogs, or they are allergic to pets.
-We also found that visitors did not always look as kindly on our dogs when they came sneaking around while we're having a barbecue.
+Another situation when it might make sense to have a place for your dog is when you have guests over that aren't fond of dogs, have small children who are scared of dogs or are allergic to pets.
+Visitors did not always look kindly on our dogs when they came sneaking around while we're having a barbecue.